 Stick with us, and we’ll help take some of the pressure off, no matter what’s going on in the world.
 That’s because we teach students how to write strong, effective essays, with less stress and greater confidence.

 To help you get there, join me for a free webinar for students.
 Parents are welcome, too.
 Just sign up for the live event, or watch the recording later.
-I answered a lot of questions during the last webinar about COVID-19 and the college essay.
-Watch it here.

 Kim Lifton is President and Co-founder of Wow Writing Workshop a premier college application essay coaching and professional training company, offering private, virtual writing coaching services to professionals and students throughout the world.
 Since 2009, Wow has been leading the college admissions industry with our unique approach to communicating messages effectively through application essays, including personal statements, activity and short answer essays and supplements.
 Kim leads a team of writers and teachers who understand the writing process inside and out.
 Kim blogs regularly about the college essay’s role in the admission process for multiple industry publications and websites.
 In 2019, she was named a LinkedIn Top Voice in Education.